FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Bootstrapped median5–8%60–100%MicroConf / Indie Hackers surveys (2024)

-Note: Bootstrapped companies at 5–8% MoM growth are compounding at 80–150% annualized — often outperforming venture-backed peers who burn cash to hit similar numbers.
+Note: Bootstrapped companies at 5–8% MoM growth are compounding at 80–150% annualized, often outperforming venture-backed peers who burn cash to hit similar numbers.

-Common Mistakes in Growth Rate Calculations
+Common Mistakes in Revenue Growth Rate Calculations

 Mixing recurring and non-recurring revenue.
-If you include a one-time setup fee or consulting project in your revenue number, your growth rate becomes meaningless.
-Growth rate should be calculated on recurring revenue only — MRR or ARR.
+If you include a one-time setup fee or consulting project in your revenue number, your revenue growth rate becomes meaningless.
+Growth should be calculated on recurring revenue only — MRR or ARR.

 Ignoring negative months.
 Some founders skip months where growth was negative and only report positive periods.
 This is dishonest and investors will catch it.
 If March was -3% and April was +12%, your two-month growth is the compound of both, not just the good month.